andyofmelbourne/speckle-tracking/docs/siemens_star.rst

 This is the minimal amount of information that the input cxi file can have, see :ref:`cxi-file`.
 So, as we can see in the :code:`entry_1/data_1/data` the dataset consists of 400 frames, where each frame is an image of 480x438 pixels.

-Now that's out of the way, we should decide if we want to use the `Python Interface`_, `Command-line Interface`_ or the `Gui Interface`_.
-So... choose.
+For this tutorial, we will show how to reconstruct the wavefield and sample reference image using the `Python Interface`_ and the `Command-line Interface`_.
+If you are using the GUI interface, then follow the `Command-line Interface`_ with the corresponding widget and input values.

 Python Interface
 ----------------